jamesgarriss/onering/common-skill-list.md

-# Skill List
+# Common Skill List

-A favored skill describe a character's peculiar talent in the field described by the ability.
+A favored skill describes a character's peculiar talent in the field described by the ability.
 Favored skills are marked below with an (F).

 ## Definitions